Johanni van Oostrum

-The Marschallin in Der Rosenkavalier has become a signature role which she sang at Vienna State Opera under the baton of Philippe Jordan, at the Dutch National Opera in Amsterdam under the baton of Sir Simon Rattle, at the Royal Swedish Opera conducted by Alan Gilbert, the Bolshoi Theatre in Moscow, Komische Oper Berlin, Deutsches Nationaltheater Weimar and the Estonian National Opera.
+She has sung the Marschallin in Der Rosenkavalier – a signature role of hers – at the Vienna State Opera under the baton of Philippe Jordan, the Dutch National Opera under Sir Simon Rattle, the Royal Swedish Opera under Alan Gilbert, the Bolshoi Theatre, the Komische Oper Berlin, the Weimar National Theatre and Estonian National Opera.

 Further highlights include Elisabeth in Tannhäuser at Opera de Lyon, the eponymous role in Strauss’ Salome and Grete in Schreker’s Der Ferne Klang at Oper Graz, Leonore in Beethoven’s Fidelio conducted by Adam Fischer, Janáček’s Jenůfa in Bern and Marietta in Korngold’s Die Tote Stadt with Opéra de Limoges.
 She sang Countess Almaviva in Mozart’s Le nozze di Figaro in Munich and Janáček’s Katja Kabanova at the Janáček Festival in Brno and in Wiesbaden, where she also sang Ellen Orford in Peter Grimes.